studanky/studanky-strapi/docs/database-migrations.md

 ## Why reports `client_report_id` IS a unique index

-Report has Draft & Publish **disabled** → one row per document, so a DB UNIQUE is safe and gives a hard idempotence guarantee for the offline submit queue.
-The index permits multiple `NULL`s (ČHMÚ reports carry no `client_report_id`).
+Report has Draft & Publish **disabled** → one row per document, so a DB UNIQUE is safe and provides a hard uniqueness guarantee for the reserved idempotency key.
+The index permits multiple `NULL`s; current ČHMÚ reports do not set `client_report_id`.

 ## `report.spring`